What is PCBA and How to Custom PCB Assembly [Solved in 2023]

 Step 6.
 If the design is approved, the design files can be uploaded.

-The communication language of PCB fabrication is a Gerber file or IPC-2581.
+The communication language of PCB fabrication is a Gerber file.
 Each board has multiple files, one for each layer.
 Another file known as the "drill file" is used to define where holes need to be drilled.

 Step 7.
-Go to PCBONLINE's online quotation system, choose the second "Assembly option", and click to upload Gerber.
+Go to PCBONLINE's online quotation system and click "Browse Files" to upload Gerber.

-When the Gerber files are uploaded, it will run its own error check procedure.
-It produces an image file that can be printed and used to check what the final layer will look like.
-You'll need to enter the PCBA number.
+When the Gerber is uploaded, it will run its own error check procedure.
+It produces an image file of the PCB.
+You'll need to enter the PCB quantity you want.

 The one-stop PCBA manufacturer PCBONLINE ensures customer satisfaction and reliability.
-They build and assemble nearly perfect PCB boards with very perfect working and neatness.
-The pricing also goes down with an increase in the number of orders.
+They build and assemble nearly perfect PCBAs with perfect working and neatness.
+The pricing also goes down with an increase in the number of PCBAs.

 Here are some details of the PCBONLINE:

-- It has three PCBA factories and facility, as well as a group of in-house R & D teams of 100+ engineers and 500+ technicians.
+- PCBONLINE is a PCBA source-factory manufacturer with a group of in-house R & D teams of 100+ engineers and 500+ technicians.

-- It can manufacture 1 to 100 layer PCBs/PCBA that is quite advanced, such as the high-frequency PCBA, aluminum PCBA, rigid-flex PCBA, HDI PCBA, etc.
+- It manufactures 1 to 64-layer PCBs/PCBAs that are quite advanced, such as high-frequency PCBA, ceramic PCBA, rigid-flex PCBA, HDI PCBA, etc.

-- It provides free services including the design for excellence (DFX), design for test (DFT), design for manufacturing (DFM), and design for assembly (DFA).
+- It provides free services including the design for manufacturing (DFM), design for test (DFT), design for assembly (DFA), and design for excellence (DFX).

 - It accepts custom PCBA orders for prototypes, small-batch, and massive production.